 Transformation rarely happens overnight, nor is it easy.
 If it were easy to find peaceful solutions to conflict, the world would have no evil.
 It takes hard work whether you’re advocating for world peace or trying to find peace within your own family or soul.

-No matter your goal, whether it’s global or self-centered, there are actions you can take to begin the journey that can ultimately help you convert all your energy into meaningful action.
+No matter your goal, whether it’s global or self-centered, there are actions you can take to begin the journey that can ultimately help you convert anger into positive energy and meaningful action.

 Coping with anger